Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 ## IaaS Idle Resources Dashboard page

-This tab is lists all the Public IPs, Network Interfaces and Disks that are disconnected, idle or unattached.
+This tab lists all the Public IPs, Network Interfaces and Disks that are disconnected, idle or unattached.

 You can filter the information by: